maveniverse/mima/README.md

 # MIMA

-This is an experiment of creating "MIni MAven" reusable library to use Maven Resolver wherever you are.
+MIMA goal is creating "MIni MAven", one-shop stop reusable library, to use Maven Resolver wherever you are.

 MIMA makes you be able to:
 * effortlessly reuse Maven Resolver inside and outside of Maven